nathanmarz/specter-wiki/List-of-Navigators.md

 ### END

 `END` navigates to the empty subsequence after the end of a collection.
 Useful with `setval` to add values onto the end of a sequence.
-Returns a lazy sequence.

 ```clojure
 => (setval END '(5 6) (range 5))